manueljaime007/manueljaime007/README.md

 ╚══════════════════════════════════════════════════════════════════════════╝

 ✋🏾 Hey, Guys!
-I'm Manuel Jaime and this is my profile.
+I'm Manuel Jaime and welcome to my profile!

-🚀 I'm a Web Developer, constantly learning and improving my skills.
-💻 I'm a simple guy, passionate about technology and creating innovative solutions.
+💻 I'm a simple guy, passionate about technology and creating innovative solutions in Web Development.
-🤝 Feel free to explore repositories and suggest, or collaborate.

 ```